-Cole crops are also some of the first crops to go into the vegetable garden early every fall.
-Why is that?
-Well, because cole crops grow best in the cooler months when temperatures are between 50-70 °F.
+Cole crops are also some of the first crops to go into the vegetable garden early every fall and early in the spring.
+These plants grow best in the cooler weather when temperatures are between 50-70 °F.

-For the earliest possible fall harvest, you would need to plant seeds in August.
-Initially, you can put the seeds in handy containers or flower pots as it will be much easier for you to move the plant outdoors without having to transplant it.
+For the earliest possible fall crop harvest, you need to be planting seeds indoors in August.
+Initially, you can put the seeds in small containers or flower pots to make it easier to move them outside when they have germinated.

 After about eight weeks, gently remove the plant from the container and try to avoid separating the stem from the roots.
 Plant the seedling in a sheltered, sunny spot in your garden in order to provide the plant some protection from the wind.
 Strong winds can weaken the stalks, making the plant top heavy as it grows.

 Cole crops have shallow root systems, so don’t plant them too closely together, and make sure they’re planted deeply enough to protect those systems.
 If necessary, pinch the lower leaves from the stem to allow the plant to be buried deeper.
 You can also mound and tamp down the soil close to the stalk to support growth and to prevent air from drying out the roots.

 Weed a Cole crop garden regularly, weeds will steal vital nutrients from your garden that it needs to grow quickly.

 Most of the time, the goal with Cole crops is to get a large crop of vegetables as quickly as possible.
 Make sure you have the correct soil prepared, as well as fertilizing them regularly.

 Keep in mind that the secret to growing cole crops is to grow them fast.
 Cole crops like a well-prepared soil bed that contains plenty of organic matter such as manure or a fertilizer applied before planting.